jimmoffitt/weather-api-example/README.md

     * `start_time` defaults to 7 days ago.
     * `end_time` defaults to the time of the request time (i.e. now).
     * So one week of data is returned if you do not specify these.
+    * Note: All timestamps are in UTC.
   * Let's users request a specific weather data type.
 Such as temperature or precipitation.
   * Let's have a `max_results` for giving users controls on how much they retrieve.
   * Let the user select a single city to get data for.

-Important notes:
-* All timestamps are in UTC.
+## Example requests

 In the form of example requests, here is the design: